TheMarco77/math.js/README.md

 - [x] **User Story #5:** Repeat steps 3 and 4 to create a second variable and collect a second number.

-- [x] **User Story #6:** Create a new variable -- message -- which you'll use to build a complete message to print to the document
+- [x] **User Story #6:** Create a new variable -- message -- which you'll use to build a complete message to print to the document, start by creating a string that includes **H1** tags as well and the two input numbers.
-Start by creating a string that includes **H1** tags as well and the two input numbers.
-The string **'Math with the numbers 3 and 4'** should be in a **H1** tag and where the two numbers are the values input from the user should use the string concatenation to create this and make sure you actually perform the math on the values by using the + symbol to add their values together.
+The string **'Math with the numbers 3 and 4'** should be in a **H1** tag and where the two numbers are the values input from the user should use the string **concatenation** to create this and make sure you actually perform the math on the values by using the + symbol to add their values together.

 - [x] **User Story #7:** Add another string to the message variable.
 The string should look something like this after concatenation: "3 + 4 = 7"

 - [x] **User Story #8:** Continue to add to the message variable to include strings demonstrating multiplication, division and subtraction.
 For example: "3 * 4 = 12" "3 / 4 = 0.75" "3 - 4 = -1"